Migraine is the #1 disability in adults under 50 years of age.

 Most migraine treatments work after the process has already started.

-The NTI MigraineGuard modulates and reduces upstream nociceptive input into the trigeminal system—helping lower sensitization and reduce the likelihood of migraine activation.
+The NTI MigraineGuard provides neuromodulation by reduceing upstream nociceptive input into the trigeminal system—helping lower sensitization and reduce the likelihood of migraine activation.

 In simple terms: